 Use a fine pepper mill to crack a little more pepper around the dish and over the spaghetti and then gently sprinkle a little more fresh parmesan over the noodles.
 Time to dig in.

 The cheesy parmesan base is accented nicely by the big umami and nuttiness of the pecorino.
-Then there’s the peppercorns.
+Then there are the peppercorns.
 They add this bright spiciness that’s boldly satisfying with the subtle cheesiness.
 Maybe oddly, it all feels very light and airy.
 There’s no heavy pasta feeling like you get with a Carbonara or Bolognese — which, if we’re being honest, is kind of a great perk.